Top 10 Best Food to Eat Bandung

 Cilok Bandung

-Cilok gets its name from aci which is the Indonesian word for starch.
+Cilok Bandung gets its name from aci which is the Indonesian word for starch.
 This delicious street food snack is made from tapioca which is rolled into the shape of a ball and then boiled.
-It may not sound exciting but the balls are then threaded into skewers and served with a spicy dipping sauce that makes this a delicious snack to eat on the go.
+It may not sound exciting, but the balls are then threaded into skewers and served with a spicy dipping sauce that makes this a delicious snack to eat on the go.

 Mie Kocok

-Mie Kocok is quite different from many Indonesian noodle dishes and is made from flat noodles that swim in a delicious beef stock.
-Depending on how it is made it can come served with kikil or cow tendons and tripe.
+Mie Kocok is quite different from many Indonesian noodle dishes and is made from flat noodles that swim in delicious beef stock.
+Depending on how it is made, it can come served with kikil or cow tendons and tripe.
 The broth is then spiked with celery leaves and topped with fried onions.
-Sometimes it can also be made with chicken and may include chicken’s feet or other variations use beef meatballs.
+Sometimes it can also be made with chicken and may include chicken’s feet or other variations that use beef meatballs.

 Gepuk